notofonts/noto-docs/src/miniarticles/NotoSansLisu.md

 # Noto Sans Lisu

-Noto Sans Lisu is a sanserif design for texts in the Fraser script.
+Noto Sans Lisu is a sans serif design for texts in the Fraser script.

-Noto Sans Lisu has multiple weights, contains 60 glyphs, and supports 59 characters: Lisu.
+Noto Sans Lisu has multiple weights, contains 60 glyphs, and supports 59 characters from the Unicode block : Lisu.

 ## Supported writing systems